mozilla/experimenter/app/experimenter/docs/adrs/0008-integrating-htmx.md

 ### Negative Consequences

-- If new pages didn't succeed, we need to re-write those pages in React and instead of GraphQL we will be working on the transition to Rest API.
+- We'd be looking for to determine whether the new pages aren't successful.
+The one possible solution would be to re-write those pages in Typescript/React and instead of GraphQL and transition to Rest API.

 ## Pros and Cons of the Options

-### Get rid of GraphQL and transition to REST Api's
+### Get rid of GraphQL and transition to REST Api's and keeping the Typescript/React frontend

-We are currently dependant on the two packages mentioned above to use GraphQL in the project.
+We are currently dependant on the three packages mentioned above to use GraphQL in the project.
 For the time being (around one year)these packages were not releasing new versions which was one of the major factors of the performance, and recently they released new versions.
-We are highly dependent on the two packages and not getting the new version for the while worries us.
+We are highly dependent on the three packages and not getting the new version for the while worries us.
 All the API calls are using GraphQL and which increases the response time and decreases the performance of the platform.
-So the solution is to get rid of GraphQL and use REST API.
+So the solution is to get rid of GraphQL and use REST API and keep the existing Typescript/React frontend.
 This requires a lot of work for example changing Nimbus UI GraphQL call to REST API call, modifying frontend test cases and as well integration test cases, supporting backend for Rest API, and changing backend test as well
 Pros:

 - We can keep using React with Rest Api